What you need to know about middle ear infections

 However, Aboriginal and Torres Strait Islander communities, the problem is much bigger and is quite a different issue.
 This is due to middle ear disease beginning very early in life and is usually not easy to treat.
 This leads to a much greater incidence of hearing loss, which, if it goes on long enough, can become a permanent hearing loss.

-“It’s very common for young children,” says Samantha Harkus, Hearing Australia’s Aboriginal and Torres Strait Islander Services manager.
+“It’s very common for young children,” says Samantha Harkus, Hearing Australia’s Aboriginal and Torres Strait Islander Services Principal Audiologist.

 Why is it so common?